-The Young Americans College of the Performing Arts maintains all records on students in compliance with the Family Educational Rights and Privacy Act and the California Education Code.
+The Young Americans College of the Performing Arts maintains all records on students in compliance with the Family Educational Rights and Privacy Act (FERPA) and the California Education Code.
 It is standard policy that all student academic records be released only with written consent from the student or the student's parent or legal guardian in the case of the student being under 18 years of age.

-- Students' personal contact information will be disclosed only to Officers, Employees, current students or current members of The Young Americans, Inc. Students must submit a written request to the Dean of Administrative Services if they wish to restrict access to their personal contact information to any of the above-mentioned categories.
+- 1. Students' personal contact information will be disclosed only to Officers, Employees, current students or current members of The Young Americans, Inc. Students must submit a written request to the Dean of Administrative Services if they wish to restrict access to their personal contact information to any of the above-mentioned categories.
 In this case, the students' contact information will only be released upon written consent from the student on an individual request basis.
 This policy defines "contact information" as a student's legal name, address, telephone number, date of birth, and email address. - Any student may request access to their own personal academic and contact information records and may challenge the accuracy of such records.
-Such requests and challenges are to be submitted in writing to the Dean of Administrative Services. - All records pertaining to a student's violation of policy or conduct codes are considered confidential and will not appear on a student's transcript with the exception of an expulsion.
+Such requests and challenges are to be submitted in writing to the Dean of Administrative Services.
+The student must receive access to review their educational record within 45 days of receipt of a request. - 3.
+All records pertaining to a student's violation of policy or conduct codes are considered confidential and will not appear on a student's transcript with the exception of an expulsion.
 Access to these records can only be obtained by written consent from the student or a court order.
-The exemption to this ruling is a request from the Board of Directors or Executive Director in relation to a current complaint that is under review.

-4. Any officer, employee, or volunteer, who as part of his or her job description, is privy to student information is bound to adhere to this policy and has a duty to respect the privacy of each individual student.
+The exemption to this ruling is a request from the Board of Directors, CEO, or Chief Artistic Officer in relation to a current complaint that is under review. - 4.
+Any officer, employee, or volunteer, who as part of his or her job description, is privy to student information is bound to adhere to this policy and has a duty to respect the privacy of each individual student.